 The case extends a little over the edges and the camera modules to protect them from scratches when the phone is kept face down.

 Another case with a similar design is the E-outfit Hybrid Protective case.
 This dual-layer case combines the best of both worlds — it has a hard TPU inner sleeve to absorb and a hard plastic outer cover.
 Both of them help to keep your phone in pristine conditions.

 The key advantage of this case is its durable build.
 It looks and appears sturdy and strong.
-And as per one of the user reviews on Amazon, the phone was able to survive two drops.
+And as per one of the user reviews, the phone was able to survive two drops.

 Furthermore, the cuts are correctly aligned.
-And at the same time, the rear camera and the screen is kept protected from scratches, thanks to the raised lips.
+And at the same time, the rear camera and the screen are kept protected from scratches, thanks to the raised lips.